Manage .NET (C#) solutions, projects, and files

 To bridge the gap between workspace and project or solution in Fleet, you need to use the directory where the .csproj or .sln file resides as a workspace.

-In the current version, Fleet does not have a user interface for creating projects and solutions, but you can use .NET command-line interface (CLI) for that. .NET CLI is included in the .NET SDK, which you should have installed as described in prerequisites.
+In the current version, Fleet has a user interface for creating projects, but it doesn't have the UI for creating solutions.
+However, you can always use the .NET command-line interface (CLI) for creating both projects and solutions. .NET CLI is included in the .NET SDK, which you should have installed as described in prerequisites.

 Create a new project and solution